srpnt3/slopvauzet/README.md

-# VC2 Hackathon Template
+# VIScon Hackathon Template

-Welcome hackers, to the VC2 Hackathon!
+Welcome, hackers, to the VIScon Hackathon!

 This repository is a template for your hackathon project.
 It includes a basic structure for your project, as well as some resources to help you